Oh! The lure of the roof top tent… Evoking road trips, freedom and outbound adventures.

-With the following items, our aloft ”bedroom” was comfortable and secure.
+With the following items, your aloft ”bedroom” will be comfortable and secure.

 MATTRESS FOAM PAD: The mattress provided with the tent is made of very dense foam, hence quite hard.
-Adding a 1.5” “egg crate” padding give the old bones some additional comfort.
+Adding extra padding gives the old bones some additional comfort.